autodidaddict/dotnet-zombies/README.md

 # dotnet-zombies

 This is an extremely simple *Hello World* microservice using ASP.NET Core.
-As of this moment, it is built using *coreclr* ASP.NET 5 *RC1*.
-I will be updating it as ASP.NET revs versions.
+As of this moment, it is built using *coreclr* ASP.NET Core *RC2*.

-To build this app with RC1:
+To build this app with RC2:

-`dnu restore`
+`dotnet restore`

-`dnx web`

-If you find that you have a permissions issue doing either of these commands, `sudo` them.
+`dotnet run`

 With the app running, you can hit `/api/zombies` on that app with `GET` to test the resource.
 You'll notice some interesting console output showing the dependency injection at work for services.